 Am I pregnant, getting my period, or do I have another health condition?
 For many women experiencing certain physical symptoms, that is the ultimate question.

-There are a wide range of health conditions, including just your normal period, with symptoms that can mimic signs of early pregnancy.
-The more of these symptoms you experience at the same time though, the more likely it is that you’re actually pregnant.
-It’s important that you determine whether you’re pregnant or not as soon as possible, so you can either get started with planning and prenatal care or look into alternative options if you’re not ready to have a child.
+There are many health conditions, including just your normal period, with symptoms that can mimic signs of early pregnancy.
+The more of these symptoms you experience simultaneously, though, the more likely it is that you’re actually pregnant.
+You must determine whether you’re pregnant or not as soon as possible, so you can either get started with planning and prenatal care or look into alternative options if you’re not ready to have a child.

 So, what early signs of a bun in the oven should you be on the lookout for?